-Shooting reported at Los Angeles County fire station
+Outlets: LA County fire station shooting kills 1 firefighter

 SANTA CLARITA, Calif.
-(AP) — Authorities say there’s been a shooting Tuesday at a Los Angeles County Fire Department station.
+(AP) — A shooting at a small Los Angeles County Fire Department station Tuesday killed one firefighter and wounded another, multiple media outlets reported.

-Fire Department Supervisor Leslie Lua said paramedics responded to reports of gunshots shortly before 11 a.m. at Fire Station 81, about 45 miles (72 kilometers) north of Los Angeles.
+Sheriff’s deputies responded to reports of multiple gunshot victims shortly before 11 a.m. at Fire Station 81, about 45 miles (72 kilometers) north of Los Angeles, according to a statement from the county sheriff.
+Authorities didn’t have more details.

-Neither Lua nor Los Angeles County sheriff’s Deputy Trina Schrader had information about injuries or arrests.
+A home about 10 miles (16 kilometers) east of the station is engulfed in flames, and there is a heavy police presence, but authorities didn’t immediately have more information.

+Media outlets reported that a body is visible outside the burning home and may be the shooter.
+Helicopters have been dropping water to control the fire.

 Police tape is surrounding the fire station in the Agua Dulce area near Santa Clarita, and police cars and ambulances lined the street outside.